ZCatspurr/3650-G1/README.md

 ## Usage

-This web application can be opended from work desktop, laptop, or smartphone.
+This web application can be opened from work desktop, laptop, or smartphone.
 If you are on campus and you and a friend or classmate want a personal area free of distractions, a study room would be perfect for you.
 You can see what study rooms are available in advance, meaning if you want a study room with amenitites such as a television and whiteboard, you won't have to go all the way to the library wait on the line, just to be told that the room is full.
 This web app acts as the middle man between you and the room.